spectralflux/node-skeleton/README.md

 `kubectl apply -f simple-node-pod.yaml`

-The image field must be properly set to an image accessible to your k8s cluster (like in GCR or similar).
+The image field in `simple-node-pod.yaml` must be properly set to an image accessible to your k8s cluster (like in GCR or similar).